Canada's New Government: Into the Fire

 The webinar will cover:

-• Key events in the Canada’s most closely-watched election in years
+• Key events in Canada’s most closely-watched election in years

-• Analysis of the results and likely composition of the new government
+• Analysis of the results and the composition of the new government

 • Conflict between Trump’s Administration and the US’ largest and closest trading partner